See a vulnerability summary

 Treatments:

-- Current: The currently applied treatment for the vulnerability
+- Current treatment: The currently applied treatment for the vulnerability

-- Assigned: The email of the member assigned to address the vulnerability
+- Assignee: The email of the member assigned to address the vulnerability

-- Date: The date the treatment was applied
+- Treatment date: The date the treatment was applied

-- Expiration: The expiration date for a Temporarily accepted treatment
+- Treatment expiration date: The expiration date for a Temporarily accepted treatment

 - Changes: The number of times the treatment of that vulnerability has changed